 Using the queue in the Sonos app

-Each of your Sonos rooms has its own individual music queue that it uses to play your songs, albums, and playlists.
-This article provides an overview on how the queue works and links to more info on how to add, remove, and edit songs in the queue.
+Each of your Sonos rooms has its own individual music queue that it uses to play your tracks, albums, and playlists.
+This article provides an overview on how the queue works, as well as links to more info on how to add, remove, and edit tracks in the queue.

 Note that your Sonos products use the queue when playing music from your music library or from on-demand content services like Spotify.
 Sonos products don’t use the queue when playing music from radio services.